Larry Andersen: Philadelphia Phillies broadcasting

 Andersen joined the Philadelphia Phillies' broadcast team as a color commentator prior to the season, filling the position left vacant by the death of Richie Ashburn late in the 1997 campaign.
 Andersen worked on both television and radio from 1998 to 2006 before moving exclusively to radio in 2007.
 Early in his broadcasting tenure, Andersen occasionally provided television color commentary when the Phillies were featured regionally on Fox Saturday afternoon telecasts.
 During the 2007 season, he began doing play-by-play work on Phillies radio broadcasts during the fifth and sixth innings, but returned to full-time color commentary in 2008.

-In 2012, Andersen was ranked #12 on the MLB Network Countdown of the Top 25 personalities in Major League Baseball history.
+In 2012, Andersen was ranked No. 12 on the MLB Network Countdown of the Top 25 personalities in Major League Baseball history.